-After you arrive, you must present your legal documents (CAQ, study permit, and passport) at the Registrar's Office before you can choose your courses and register.
-Once you have submitted your documents, a Registrar's Office employee will invite you to an orientation session.
+After you arrive, you must present your legal documents (CAQ, study permit, and passport) at the Registrar's Office.
+Once you have submitted your documents, a Registrar's Office advisor will invite you to an orientation session.

 Pavillon Jean-Charles-Bonenfant, Room 2440 www.reg.ulaval.ca